This blog may contain affiliate links. Read our disclosure policy for more info.

 Go for a walk

 Sometimes it’s nice just to take it easy and go for a wander!
-One of the best things to do at the top of the Sea to Sky Gondola is just to go for a walk around and visit all of the different viewing platforms, as well as cross the Sky Pilot Bridge.
+One of the things that makes this among the best gondolas near Vancouver is that you can go for a walk around and visit all of the different viewing platforms, as well as cross the Sky Pilot Bridge.

 There are a couple of great, easy walking trails at the top, including the 400-meter (1,312-foot) Spirit Trail, which takes you to the Spirit Viewing Platform.
 As well as enjoying the beautiful views of the Howe Sound, you can also dive deeper into the history of the Sḵwx̱wú7mesh Nation, who have lived in this area since before records began.